 AGAPE Centre, Andhra Pradesh, India

-Agape, Achieving Goals of Ability Parity and Education, is an NGO in Andhra Pradesh, South East of India.
+AGAPE, Achieving Goals of Ability Parity and Education, is an NGO in Andhra Pradesh, South East of India.

-- runs medical clinics
+- regularly runs medical clinics

-- organises surgery
+- organises surgeries

 - arranges artificial limbs and hearing aids

-- offers counselling, education and welfare programmes.
+- offers counselling, education, and welfare programmes